 Welcome to Space and Astronomy!
 You'll find a universe of information about the science of astronomy and exciting developments in space flight and exploration.

-Currently I am CEO of Loch Ness Productions, a cosmically creative production house focused on astronomy and space science outreach media.
+Currently, I am CEO of Loch Ness Productions, a cosmically creative production house focused on astronomy and space science outreach media.
 We have clients around the world and we handle a variety of projects, ranging from exhibits to planetarium shows to online outreach.

 I have studied astronomy most of my life, including several years at the University of Colorado.
 My formal degrees are in education and science communication/journalism.
-During my graduate school years I coordinated a world-wide comet observing network called the Ulysses Comet Watch.
+During my graduate school years, I coordinated a world-wide comet observing network called the Ulysses Comet Watch.
 I also worked as a team member on the Goddard High Resolution Spectrograph Instrument science team.
 This instrument flew on Hubble Space Telescope for several years.
-During graduate school I was first author on a book about HST science called Hubble Vision, published by Cambridge University Press.
+During graduate school, I was first author on a book about HST science called Hubble Vision, published by Cambridge University Press.
 My co-author, Dr. John C. Brandt, worked on HST science teams for more than two decades.

 After graduate school I worked at Sky & Telescope for several years, serving as editor and writer on articles and books.
 I left there to head up Loch Ness Productions.
+I continue to research and write about space exploration, the space economy, astronomy, and planetary sciences.

 To me, astronomy is one of the most approachable and beautiful sciences.
 In what other science can you explore the beginnings of the cosmos, trace the origins of the chemical elements, observe the dramas of starbirth and stardeath, and explore distant worlds around our own Sun and others?
 Come along and explore with me!